dipeshgupta14/moror/README.md

 Upload 'requirements.txt' and 'Procfile' on your Git profile.

-=> these file must be in the root folder.
+=> these file must be in the root folder.js

+#sjhfd

 Heroku: